MrOnlineCoder/Reckor/README.md

 ## Commands

-All messages, that start with ! are considered commands by bot.
+All messages, that start with command prefix (specified in config) are considered commands by bot.

 They are:

-* !botinfo - says general info about the bot by PM.
+* botinfo - says general info about the bot by PM.

-* !joke - chooses random joke from **jokeList** in config and sends it to channel
+* joke - chooses random joke from **jokeList** in config and sends it to channel

-* !time - says current time in PM
+* time - says current time in PM

+* reload (ADMIN) - reloads bot config.

+* disconnect (ADMIN) - disconnects and shut downs the bot.

 ## Useful sections